Jill Biden acknowledges free community college has fallen out of her husband’s Build Back Better agenda

-“One year ago, I told this group that Joe was going to fight for community colleges,” Jill Biden, a longtime educator, told the group Monday.
+“One year ago, I told this group that Joe was going to fight for community colleges,” Jill Biden told the group Monday.
 “But Joe has also had to make compromises.
 Congress hasn’t passed the Build Back Better agenda — yet.
 And free community college is no longer a part of that package.”

+Jill Biden has for decades taught at community colleges and still does, at Northern Virginia Community College.
+She is the first first lady to work outside the White House in her professional career.

-The president said at a news conference last month that his Build Back Better legislation was not going to pass Congress intact, an acknowledgment of opposition to some provisions by two members of his own party: Sens.
+The president said at a news conference last month that his Build Back Better legislation was not going to pass Congress intact, an acknowledgment of opposition to some provisions by two members of his party: Sens.
 Joe Manchin III (D-W.Va.) and Kyrsten Sinema (D-Ariz.).

-Biden sounded an optimistic note, saying: “I think we can break the package up, get as much as we can now, and come back and fight for the rest later.”
+Biden sounded an optimistic note: “I think we can break the package up, get as much as we can now and come back and fight for the rest later.”

-His roughly $2 trillion package includes provisions that overhaul the nation’s health care, education, climate, immigration and tax laws.
+His roughly $2 trillion package includes provisions that overhaul the nation’s health-care, education, climate, immigration and tax laws.

-Since then, there has been little sign of progress, with no active negotiations between the White House and Manchin or Sinema.
-For the time being, Democrats lack the votes to pass anything without the help of Republicans, given that Sen. Ben Ray Luján (D-N.M.) is not expected to return for weeks following a recent stroke.
+There has been little sign of recent progress, with no active negotiations between the White House and Manchin or Sinema.
+For the time being, Democrats lack the votes to pass anything without the help of Republicans, given that Sen. Ben Ray Luján (D-N.M.) is not expected to return for weeks, after a recent stroke.

 The president is continuing to promote major parts of his agenda, however, in public appearances.